This article may contain compensated links. Please read disclaimer for more info.

 It’s best served chilled and is preferably without ice.
-For the full experience, I’d recommend to taste it with some cheese and crackers.
+For the full experience, I’d recommend tasting it with some cheese and crackers.

 Contributed by Pauline | Beeloved City

-Absinthe is a potent spirit that is also known as the ‘Green Fairy’ – is one of the French alcoholic drinks that became a European obsession in the 19th century, and although it was originally made in Val-de-Travers in Switzerland, it was thanks to the French border town of Pontarlier in the Jura Mountains, that put Absinthe on the map.
+Absinthe – a spirit also known as the ‘Green Fairy’ – is one of the French alcoholic drinks that became a European obsession in the 19th century.
+Although the absinthe was originally made in Val-de-Travers in Switzerland, it was the French border town of Pontarlier in the Jura Mountains that put Absinthe on the map.

-After being banned for 100 years, the production of Absinthe restarted in the 1990s, and still to this day the mountain town of Pontarlier, is one of the best places to visit if you want to sample the drink.
+After being banned for 100 years, the production of Absinthe restarted in the 1990s, and still to this day, the town of Pontarlier is one of the best places to visit if you want to sample the drink.

-There are plenty of distilleries that run tours, showing how the spirit is created drop-by-drop bypassing ice water through a sugar cube placed on a delicately-chiseled flat spoon and balanced on the edge of a glass.
-This is also one of the best places to pick up a souvenir bottle such as the brand A. Junod, which is a great choice if you are looking for an absinthe made in the traditional way.
+In Pontarlier, there are plenty of distilleries that run tours, showing how the spirit is created drop-by-drop bypassing ice water through a sugar cube placed on a delicately-chiseled flat spoon and balanced on the edge of a glass.
+This is also one of the best places to pick up a souvenir bottle, such as the brand A. Junod is a great choice if you are looking for an absinthe made traditionally.

 Proposed by Roshni | The Wanderlust Within